RoboOmniSim/Robostudio/README.md

-## 5: Explanation of Config file and how to connect it with omnisim
+## 5: Explanation of Config file and how to connect it with Roboverse

 The config file are designed for each experiment
-For the meaning of command, you can refer to the documentation of Roboconfig
+For the meaning of command, you can refer to the documentation of Roboverse and MetaSim

 You can follow our instruction and edit the config file for new Dataset

-You can use export_urdf_to_omnisim_config to generate urdf and simulation from Robostudio to Omnisim

-You can use omni2gs_config to load the policy result from Omnisim to Gaussian Splatting